 Check out the infographic to get some quick trivia about these wonderful bean-shaped organs of the body.

-To put it all in a nutshell, your kidneys are hardworking and self-cleaning organs.
+In a nutshell, your kidneys are hardworking and self-cleaning organs.
 They do well as long as they are not exposed to excessive environmental or dietary toxins.
 Fatigue, swollen ankles, and low urine volume are some signs of kidney stress.
-To detox or flush your kidneys, you need to be mindful of what you eat and how much water you drink.
+Detoxifying or flushing your kidneys needs you to be mindful of what you eat and how much water you drink.
 Cranberries, watermelon, lemon, and fatty fish are commonly recommended for kidney-flush diets.
+However, bear in mind that there is no scientific evidence for the effectiveness or safety of kidney flushing.
+Hence, consult your doctor before you use any remedies.

 Frequently Asked Questions